svenslaggare/StackJIT/README.md

 * Structs: `Ref.Struct.<Struct name>`.

 ###Locals###
 The VM supports per stack-frame locals.
-The locals are typed, but not explicitly typed.
-The type of the local is determined the first time the local is stored (at compile time, not runtime) or explicity: `.local <index> <type>`.
+The locals are typed where the type either is determined the first time the local is stored (at compile time, not runtime) or explicity: `.local <index> <type>`.
 Loading a local without type results in an error.
 The number of locals a function has _should_ be defined in the beginning of the body with the following
 syntax: `.locals <count>`.
 If the number of locals isn't defined, zero is chosen.